ltw-webdev-3/curriculum/using-svg-icons.md

       ![](fill-black.jpg)

-      The simplest way to remove fill colours when exporting from Illustrator is to set all their colours to black.
+      The simplest way to remove fill colours when exporting from Illustrator is to set all their colours to black—absolute black, `#000000`.
 The default `fill` in SVG is black, so the optimizer will leave the fill off.

       **Of course you could remove the fill colour in Illustrator but then you wouldn’t be able to see the graphic and that’s just annoying.**